Syrup36/Senior-Project-Design-Doc/vault/audio.md

 I plan to make the music for the game with [Ableton Live](https://www.ableton.com/en/live/).
 In Music Theory, we use a program called [Noteflight](https://www.noteflight.com/) to compose songs, and I may end up using compositions I made in class that are on there.

 > TODO: Add possible composition from Noteflight (must be rendered)

+There will be 4-ish total tracks:
+- One for the title screen
+- One for the intro cutscene (subject to change)
+> It's possible to reuse one of these for the outro Possible to
+- One for the main world
+- One for any subworlds

 ## Voice Acting
 The game will have no voice acting.